unjs/unstorage/README.md

 ## Storage Server

-We can easily expose unstorage instance to a http server to allow remote connections.
+We can easily expose unstorage instance to an http server to allow remote connections.
 Request url is mapped to key and method/body mapped to function.
 See below for supported http methods.

 **🛡️ Security Note:** Server is unprotected by default.
 You need to add your own authentication/security middleware like basic authentication.